notator/AssistantPerformer/README.md

-The aim of this project is to give a single performer maximum control over the performance of a music score displayed in a browser.
+This is a web MIDI application, which aims to give a single performer maximum control over the performance of a music score displayed in a browser.

-The project is written in HTML5 and Javascript, uses MIDI input and output devices, and scores stored in an SVG format which has been enhanced to contain MIDI information.
+The project is written in HTML5 and Javascript.
+It uses MIDI input and output devices, and scores stored in an SVG format which has been enhanced to contain MIDI information.

 The Jazz plugin [1] is currently required for MIDI support, but this will change when browsers implement the new WEB MIDI API currently being discussed on the public forum of the W3C Audio Group [2].